 University of Houston (EdD)

 Hello, I'm Dr. Diane.
-My doctorate in curriculum and instruction, serves us well during tutoring lessons.
+My doctorate in curriculum and instruction serves us well during tutoring lessons.
 I have tutored students for 17+ years now.
 Students learn from me in one lesson what would normally take several lessons.
 My focus is on reading comprehension, essay writing, test-taking strategies and helping students build study skills.
 I have tutored students from preschool age up to the university level.
 Tutoring is a very rewarding experience for me.
 I try to present the lesson or assignment in a way that is easy for students to understand.
 At the same time, I have high expectations.
-In preparing students for standardized tests (ACT, SAT), I specialize my tutoring around the strengths and/or weaknesses of my students.
+In preparing students for standardized tests (ACT, EOC, ISEE, SAT, STAAR), I specialize my tutoring around the strengths and/or weaknesses of my students.
 I provide test-taking strategies and immediate feedback on answer choices.
 One of my students aced both the Critical Reading and Writing sections of the SAT.
-She is now a freshman at UT Austin working in the Pre-Med PACT program.
-In one of my full-time positions, I have worked with student teachers so I know how important it is to teach according to the TEKS (Texas Essential Knowledge & Skills).
+She is now going into her sophomore year at UT Austin working in the Pre-Med PACT program.
+In one of my full-time positions I taught student teachers, so I know how important it is to teach according to the TEKS (Texas Essential Knowledge & Skills).
+Also, as a middle school teacher, I used the TEKS as my own benchmark which was very rewarding since I am a goal-driven type of individual.
 My specialty is working with English Language Learners, low performers and gifted children.
-Also, I have taught for 4 1/2 years.
+I have taught for 4 1/2 years.
 Let me show you how you or your child could reach his/her potential!
 Hello, I'm Dr. Diane.
-My doctorate in curriculum and instruction, serves us well during tutoring lessons.
+My doctorate in curriculum and instruction serves us well during tutoring lessons.
 I have tutored students for 17+ years now.
 Students learn from me in one lesson what would normally take several lessons.
-My focus is on reading comprehension, Read more
+My focus is on reading comprehension, … Read more

 Diane has so much experience and knowledge from the primary grades to high school and beyond.
 Her methods are flawless, interactive, and based on the child as an individual.
 I can't recommend Diane enough.